Yankee Lady: Post-restoration

 The plane's first post-restoration flight took place on July 13, 1995.

-In 2018, Yankee Lady and another operational B-17, Aluminum Overcast, were onhand with re-enactors for the debut of the famous Memphis Belle bomber at the National Museum of the U.S. Air Force.
+In 2018, Yankee Lady and another operational B-17, Aluminum Overcast, were on hand with re-enactors for the debut of the famous Memphis Belle bomber at the National Museum of the U.S. Air Force.
 The plane played a role in the 2022 movie Wolf Hound, about a Luftwaffe special operations unit, KG 200, that flew Allied aircraft.

-Yankee Lady is one of several World War II-era planes operated by Yankee Air Museum for flight experience rides open to the public.
+Yankee Lady served as one of several World War II-era planes operated by Yankee Air Museum for flight experience rides open to the public.
+In April 2023, the museum announced that Yankee Lady would be grounded “out of an abundance of caution” and was not expected to fly for the rest of 2023.
+By July 3, 2023, Yankee Lady had been found compliant with the airworthiness directive that had grounded the plane earlier in the year, and resumed a regular flying schedule.

+Private Ownership

+On June 5, 2024, the Michigan Flight Museum (formerly Yankee Air Museum), announced Yankee Lady had been sold to a private party in the Western US stating that any future long-term groundings of the aircraft would cause financial hardship on the museum.
+The plane has since been disassembled for further restoration.